4. Call the Inference API

 3. Deploy the app

-After sufficient QA and app crash testing, deploy your gaming app.
+After completing sufficient QA and crash testing, deploy your gaming app.
+To ensure proper integration with Airflux, make sure the deployment follows the timeline coordinated with the Growth Manager.

 Where can I get guidance for the app store review?